 If you are having problems coming up with ideas, you may want to use some online research tools.
 For example, Keyword Tool is a program that helps you to find out the exact keywords that people are searching for.
 With that information, you can write content that caters specifically to your current or potential audience.

 You could be the next Shakespeare, but if your content doesn’t look pretty, it might as well not exist at all.
-Nobody is going to bother trying to read a wall of text, format your content with these elements.
+Nobody is going to bother trying to read a wall of text and format your content with these elements.

 - Bulleted lists